hmrc/income-tax-mtd-changelog/README.md

 "DF" => `declare-finalisation`,
 "CA" => `confirm-amendment`
 for tax year 2025-26 onwards for the following endpoint:
-(Note: The previous log did not specify the tax year.
-This update clarifies that the values apply from tax year 2025-26 onwards.)
 - Retrieve a Self Assessment Tax Calculation

 ##### Removed